It certainly wasn’t pretty, but SU football escaped the dome with a 27-24 win Saturday over Pittsburgh to improve to 3-3 on the season.

 Dontae Strickland Did Something:

 After another sluggish first half, Strickland finally found his groove and changed the complexion of the SU offense in the second half.
 The junior rushed for a season-high 80 yards on 25 carries.
-Now, those numbers don’t jump off the page at you, but Babers was impressed.

 “When there wasn’t a lot there, he [Strickland] still found a way to give us something,” Babers said.